cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

-* At the **Review and Create** tab we can get a sense of what will be built and what it will cost to operate (here 12 cents per hour).
+* At the **Review and Create** tab we get a sense of what will be built
+    *  It will cost 12 cents per hour to operate

 <BR><BR>

 <img src="../../images/azure/Azure_image_13.png" alt="drawing" width="600"/>